 Sometimes a long-haired kitten can appear in litters of Exotic Shorthairs.
 Some associations consider these kittens to be a breed of their own, called the Exotic Longhair.

-These cats have the friendly, loving and docile personality of the Persian with a playful spark.
+These cats have the friendly, loving, and docile personality of the Persian with a playful spark.
 It is one of the most affectionate cat breeds, without being attention seeking and demanding.

 They will be happy with the amount of affection you are able to give her and return it tenfold.
 The Exotic Shorthair loves to play and can spend hours batting at a toy.
-To keep your cat entertained, get a cat teaser and let her chase after it.

 You’ll be happy to hear that your cat will find ways to occupy herself when you aren’t around.
 Just make sure that you provide her with enough toys to play with.